Estimated read time: 13 minutes

 I love goals and have goals, but let’s be realistic and then aggressively go after them.

 Somebody asked me: “And what happens when we reach these goals quicker?”

 Workflows are an ever evolving piece, too.
 What worked 10 years ago and may have been the best way then may not be the best way today.

 Let’s take podcasts.
 Back in the day, they were recorded in studios.
 That’s fine and still happens today.
 But there are also ways to record them with one app, even with remote people, edit and publish.

-So there are my five pillars to marketing and content projects and organization.
+So there are my pillars to marketing and content projects and organization.
 Like anything in our field, they are subject to evolve, but can help us set ourselves up to be more successful.